-On January 9, 2013, BBVA Bancomer completed the sale of Afore Bancomer, S.A. de C.V. to Afore XXI Banorte for a total amount of U.S. \$1,734 million.
+On January 9, 2013, BBVA Bancomer finished the sale of Afore Bancomer, S.A. de C.V. to Afore XXI Banorte.
+The total amount of this transaction was for U.S. \$1,734 million.

 BBVA Bancomer USA, Inc.

 BBVA Bancomer USA, Inc. (formerly known as BBVA Bancomer Financial Holdings, Inc.) is a holding company through which we hold our operations in the United States, including, (i) Bancomer Transfer Services ("BTS"), a money remittance services company based in the United States; (ii) Bancomer Financial Services ("BFS"), an agent for BTS in the state of California for money transfers and bill payments; and (iii) BBVA Bancomer Foreign Exchange ("BFX"), a currency exchange company and agent of BTS in Texas.